-Tournaments using raffle tables must not raffle more than 20 solicited items.
+Tournament raffle tables must not raffle more than 20 solicited items.
+To minimize the financial burden on the community, the total value of all solicited items per tournament is not to exceed \$6000.
 A list of all sponsors and contributors will be submitted to the CRMHA Tournament Coordinator and Charitable Gaming Coordinator.
 CRMHA encourages local purchasing.